Last Updated on

 - Disturbed metabolism and nausea

 To make things worse, chronic SWSD has been linked to disrupted eating habits, leading to obesity, heart problems, and diabetes.
 Females with SWSD have also reported menstrual cycle problems.
-Lack of sleep also affects your immune system, making you more likely to get a flu, a cold, or some other contagious disease.
+Lack of sleep also affects your immune system, making you more likely to get the flu, a cold, or some other contagious disease.

 Mental health is also affected by SWSD, and if not treated it can lead to feelings of depression and anxiety.
 Shift workers often feel out of sync with their friends and families, which can lead to loneliness, and affect their relationships with others.